virtlabx/aws-terraform-bloomreach/README.md

 It uses cloud-init to optionally install some packages during the ec2 instance provisioning.

-Packages are Docker, Jenkins, git and cloudwatch agent.
+Packages are Docker, Jenkins, vault, git and cloudwatch agent.

 ### ECR Repository
 To create ECR repos with a lifecycle to remove the untagged docker images that are older than 14 days.